lym20030214-prog/CCPX-5199-Final_Project/README.md

 ## 5. Summary of Results

 All effects below are at α = .05, two-tailed.
-Full statistics print to stdout when you run the corresponding cells.

 **Q1 — Gender differences in depression (Cell 5).** Girls reported significantly higher Wave I depression severity than boys.

 ```text